liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/11-workflow/02-workflow-handlers/02-entry-workflow-handlers.markdown

         private ResourceActions _resourceActions;
     }

-There is nothing unique about this code as compared with the guestbook's workflow handler.
-See the last article for the implementation details.
+There is nothing unique about this code as compared with the guestbook's workflow handler, except that we need the `gustbookId` for the entry.
+That's easily obtained by getting the `Entry` object with `entryLocalService`, then getting its `guestbookId`.
+See the last article for the rest of the handler's implementation details.

 Organize imports with *CTRL+SHIFT+O* and save the file.